rnjsxodyd90/Justeat-search/README.md

-# JusteatTW

 # Restaurant Viewer Justeat (10 restaurants only for each search)

 This application allows users to explore restaurants in the UK using the Just Eat API.
 It is available in **two versions**: